lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 Ad hoc module-level caches, command-local side tables, and report-only recomputations are design bugs unless they are recorded back into the ledger.

+While Concrete is moving fast, machine-readable schema compatibility is deliberately narrow: every artifact carries `schema_version`, and unsupported versions are rejected with a clear regeneration diagnostic.
+The project should not promise old-artifact migration until the public release policy says so.

 ## Pass Outputs